These are miscellaneous projects and how-to guides which I find useful and hope that others will too.

 tank-backup-b virsh detach-disk kvm_c8_pod /dev/disk/by-id/ata-WDC_WD80EFZX-68UW8N0_VKJNK77Xtank-backup-b hdparm -Y /dev/disk/by-id/ata-WDC_WD80EFZX-68UW8N0_VKJNK77Xtank-backup-b echo 1 > /sys/block/$(basename $(realpath /dev/disk/by-id/ata-WDC_WD80EFZX-68UW8N0_VKJNK77X))/device/delete

-The smartd service automatically detects the new disks and beings monitoring them.
+The smartd service automatically detects the new disks and begins monitoring them.
 Stupidly, the smartd service flips-the-fuck-out when the drive is removed.
 Restart the smartd service:

 systemctl restart smartd